General Psychiatry Residency Program

 Clinical Psychology Internship

-This consortium internship program is offered through the Department of Psychiatry and Behavioral Sciences on the University of Oklahoma Health Sciences Center campus located in Oklahoma City, Oklahoma.
-Consortium agencies include Children's Hospital of Oklahoma and its clinics: Child Study Center, Veteran's Affairs Medical Center, and University Hospital.
+The OUHSC Internship is offered through the Department of Psychiatry and Behavioral Sciences on the University of Oklahoma Health Sciences Center campus located in Oklahoma City, Oklahoma.
+Training agencies include Oklahoma Children's Hospital and its clinics: Child Study Center, OU Health Clinics, and OU Medical Center.
 The internship was first offered in 1961 and received APA approval in 1962.
-We have 14 different rotation sites providing both adult and child experiences.
+We have 21 different rotation sites providing both adult and child experiences.